Chili with Chocolate

 6. Once all the meat is browned, fry the onions in the pot until they are wilted, about 5 minutes.
-Add the garlic, as well as the remaining 1 1/2 teaspoon salt, chile powders, oregano, cumin, and paprika, and cook for another minute, stirring constantly to release the flavors of the spices.
+Add the garlic and fresh chiles (if using), as well as the remaining 1 1/2 teaspoon salt, chile powders, oregano, cumin, and paprika, and cook for another minute, stirring constantly to release the flavors of the spices.

-7. Add the beans to the pot along with their liquid, as well as the chiles, beer, tomatoes (and their juices), brown sugar, and chocolate.
+7. Add the beans to the pot along with their liquid, as well as the dried chiles (drained of their liquid), beer, tomatoes (with their juices), brown sugar, and chocolate.

-Serving: There’s plenty of ways to serve chile.
+Serving: There are plenty of ways to serve chile.
 Some like it over rice, others prefer it plain.
-Be sure to offer bowls of sour cream, slice green onions, grated cheese, and chopped cilantro so guests can customize their bowls.
+You can offer bowls of grated cheddar cheese, sour cream, sliced green onions, and chopped cilantro so guests can customize their bowls.
 Cornbread is a great accompaniment, too.
-There’s some recipes in the links, below.
+There are some recipes in the links, below.

 Storage: Chili can be refrigerated for up to three days, or frozen for at least two months.
 It will thicken considerably subsequent days so you may wish to thin it with water or beer when reheating it.